Last Updated on

 Temporary Anchorage Devices or TADs can now be used to correct your bite.
 These are minimally invasive implants.
 Instead of surgery, you can choose to go for these implants.
 However, not all cases can be corrected with TADs; some people might still have to go for surgery.

 The mini-screw implants are made of titanium alloy and are inserted into the bone of the posterior maxillary molars.
 They allow the teeth to move in ways that were previously impossible.
 TADs can be removed at any point in the future.
 The procedure takes only a few minutes and does not involve any significant pain.
 Children can even go for the procedure if their teeth need to be straightened.
-Most doctors use a topical anaesthetic gel instead of shots when working on younger patients.
+Most doctors use a topical anesthetic gel instead of shots when working on younger patients.

 What Are TADs Supposed to Treat?